Tinkerforge/doc/source/Hardware/Bricklets/LCD_16x2.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_lcd_16x2_brickv.jpg

-Input an string to the text field.
+Input a string into the text field.
 You can choose the line and the start position at which the text is displayed.
 Press "Send Text" to display it.
-Press "Backlight On" such that you can read the LCD easier.
-Play around with the three onboard buttons and look how their values changes.
+Press "Backlight On" to turn the backlight on.
+Play around with the three onboard buttons and look how their values change.

-After this short test you can go on with writing your own application.
+After this test you can go on with writing your own application.
-See :ref:`Interface and Coding <lcd_16x2_programming_interfaces>` section for the API of the LCD 16x2 Bricklet and examples in your programming language.
+See the :ref:`Programming Interface <lcd_16x2_programming_interfaces>` section
+for the API of the LCD 16x2 Bricklet and examples in different programming languages.